The sound of silence

 and the Word was God.

-Today, eastern religions simply call it OHM: the mantra, the creation vibration.
-It is just as alive today as it was in the time of the ancient Egyptians.
+Another mantra was called AUM.
+It is just as alive today as it was in the time of the ancient Egyptians (who called it AMUN).
+AUM is the pranavah, or the primeval first mantra that Christians called AMEN.
 It is the call which rings out when the world is active.
-It is the ancient sound by which we live.
-OHM is the pranavah, or the primeval first mantra.
+It is the ancient sound from the root chakra by which we live.
 The universe therefore consists of glorious trembling tones, of a wonderful vibration.

-Mantras are tools of power.
-They are formidable and ancient.
+So mantras are tools of power and they are formidable and ancient.
 The word “mantra” is derived from two Sanskrit words: the first is “manas” or “mind” and the second is “trai” meaning “to free from.”
 Therefore the word mantra in its most literal sense means to free from the mind.
 Mantras are consequently used to free us from the vagaries of the intellect and expand our awareness.